 will appear on the student’s transcript.

+The Fourth Week of the Semester (16th instruction day up through the Census Date)

+From three weeks after semester instruction begins (16th instruction day) and up through the Census Date, students may drop all courses by obtaining permission from instructor and department chair using the Drop/Withdrawal form.
+No record of enrollment will appear on the student’s transcript.

-After the Third Week and through the Twelfth Week of Instruction
+After the Census date and through the Twelfth Week of Instruction

 Students must have a serious and compelling reason and obtain the approval of the instructor for every course and department chair of the department in which each course is offered.
 The reason must be acceptable to and verified by the instructor of record and the department chair of the department in which the course is offered.
 The condition must be stated in writing on the appropriate form.
 The student must provide documentation that substantiates the condition.
 After obtaining the approval of instructors and department chairs, students must have an exit interview with the Financial Aid Office and other student services offices as appropriate.